Bone Health for Women: How to Build Stronger Bones

 Some surprising choices include ..fermented foods like sauerkraut and cheese.

 Vitamin D helps the body absorb calcium.
-People with vitamin D deficiencies have a higher risk of losing bone mass.
-Your body can’t build strong bones without Vitamin D regardless of the volume of calcium you consume.
+People with vitamin D deficiencies have a higher risk of losing bone mass as they age.
+Your body can’t build strong bones without Vitamin D regardless of the volume of calcium you consume for your health.